combination lock and different gadgets on white office table. privacy protection, encrypted connection concept, buying online

 The Role of Network Virtualization

 Virtualization provides network services independent of the physical infrastructure in its simplest form.
 Traditional network services were tied to physical boxes, lacking elasticity and flexibility.
-This results in many technical challenges, including central chokepoints, hair pinning, traffic trombones, and not to mention the underutilization of network devices.
+This results in many technical challenges, including central chokepoints, hair pinning, traffic trombones, and the underutilization of network devices.

 The software layer on top of the physical world provides the abstraction for the workloads, offering excellent application continuity.
 Now, we can take two data centers and make them feel like one.
 You can help facilitate this connection by incorporating kubernetes software to help delegate when a service needs to be done correctly, keeping on top of workload traffic.